 The following link is to a series of articles written by a well-known authority on key and paddle architecture.
 Ulrich Steinberg N2DE/DJ5US is also the co-designer of the Begali line of keys.
 There's some very valuable and interesting information in these articles for those seeking some guidance on purchasing a key.
 You can read this series at: http://www.qsl.net/n/n3cw/paddles/docs/N2DE%20Paddle%20Reviews.pdf .

-The keys pictured below are "right" for me.
-They may not be "right" for anyone else.
+The key pictured below is "right" for me.
+It may not be "right" for anyone else.
 That's expected.
 Purchasing a keying device is a very personal decision.
 All the pre-purchase research in the world won't guarantee that the key is "right" -- not until you've used it for at least a month or so.
 It takes time.
 It has taken me a long time to arrive at the point where I'm now "satisfied" with the brass I'm pounding.

 REMEMBER -- you can click once or twice to enlarge or supersize any of these pictures and then click again to reduce or use the back button to return to original size.